01 / Kozy Payments · first-party, built in

 SWITCHING

-You stay locked into the reseller's margin, and payments sit siloed from the books.
+You stay locked into the reseller's stack, and payments sit siloed from the books.

-Diagram of payment sources (subscriptions, one-time payments, refunds) flowing through the Kozy Gateway payment processor into the financial ledger, then into revenue, cash flow, and reconciliation reports that feed the finance dashboard.
+Diagram of payment sources (subscriptions, one-time payments, refunds) flowing through Kozy Payments into the financial ledger, then into revenue, cash flow, and reconciliation reports that feed the finance dashboard.

 What’s Wired Together